API Reference > Part II: Authenticate using JWT > Define settings for data collections > Categories

 Response

-When you pass the API payload in the REST client, the client displays a response for the parameter values that you have entered.
+When you invoke the API using a REST client, the client displays a response for the parameter values that you have entered.

-The following example shows the response of an API call to modify a category:
+The following example shows the response of an API call to modify a category for which a job was created in Metadata Command Center to apply the changes:

 {